 Physical therapy exercises to stretch the calves and foot muscles can be useful in mitigating arch pain;

 As a last resort, doctors may recommend surgery to correct the underlying cause of the arch pain.
+Fortunately, surgery is only rarely required.

 How Long Might It Take To Recover From Foot Arch Pain?